metaskills/grouped_scope/README.md

 ```

 You can even call scopes or association extensions defined on the objects in the collection
-defined on the original has_many.
+defined on the original association.
 For instance:

 ```ruby
 @employee.group.reports.urgent.assigned_to(user)